Skip to main contentSkip to navigation

 A hard drive that won't spin can have several causes: seized spindle motor bearings, failed motor driver on the PCB, stuck heads (stiction), blown TVS diode from power surge, or corrupted firmware preventing spin-up.
 Each requires different recovery techniques.

 Yes.
 Data recovery from non-spinning drives is common.
-If the motor is seized, we can transplant platters to a donor drive.
-If heads are stuck, we unstick them on a clean bench.
-If the PCB is damaged, we repair or transplant it.
-Success rates are high when the platters themselves are undamaged.
+If the motor is seized, we transplant platters to a donor drive.
+If heads are stuck, we free them on a 0.02 micrometer ULPA-filtered clean bench.
+If the PCB is damaged, we repair it at the component level or transplant the ROM chip to a donor board.

 A single click followed by spin-down usually indicates the heads attempted to load but failed, causing the drive to enter a protective shutdown.
 This is often caused by weak or damaged heads, firmware issues, or a degraded motor.
-Professional imaging equipment can often work around this.
+Professional imaging equipment like PC-3000 can often work around this by sending manual spin-up commands or bypassing the firmware safety checks.

 Drive Not Spinning?
 Get a Free Diagnosis.